kyma-project/test-infra/cmd/image-builder/README.md

-# image-builder
+# Image Builder

 This tool serves as an intelligent wrapper for `kaniko-project/executor`.
-It reduces the complexity of building Docker images and removes the need of using Docker in Docker when building images in K8s infrastructure.
+It reduces the complexity of building Docker images and removes the need of using Docker in Docker when building images in Kubernetes infrastructure.

 Key features:
 * automatically provides a default tag, which is computed based on a template provided in `config.yaml`